apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Field names are converted from `snake_case` conventions in the proto file to `lowerCamelCase` property names in the Swift file.

-Note: In many cases where the resulting name would cause a problem in the generated Swift, the code generator will protect the field name by surrounding it with backticks.
+Note: In many cases where the resulting name causes a problem in the generated Swift, the code generator protects the field name by surrounding it with backticks.
-Sometimes, this is insufficient and the code generator will append a `_p` to the converted name.
+Sometimes, this is insufficient and the code generator appends a `_p` to the converted name.

 Types in the proto file are mapped to Swift types as follows: